dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

   ``threading.settrace`` and ``threading.setprofile`` will be ignored by obfuscated scripts.

-* Some function in the module ``inspect`` may not work, and any other module or package may not work if it visits the source or byte code of the obfuscated scripts.
+* Any module for example ``inspect`` may not work if it try to visit the byte code, or some attributes of code objects in the obfuscated scripts.

-* It will crash to visit the attribute ``co_const`` of code object directly if the script is obfuscated in advanced mode.

 * If the exception is raised, the line number in the traceback may be different from the original script, especially this script has been